mui/material-ui/docs/data/joy/components/drawer/drawer.md

 ### Inset drawer

-To make the Drawer not glued to the edge of the viewport, creating an inset style, use a combination of background and padding values on the Drawer component and either a Box or [Sheet](/joy-ui/react-sheet/) to the full-height wrapper.
+To make the Drawer not glued to the edge of the viewport, creating an inset style, use a combination of background and padding values on the Drawer component and either the Box or [Sheet](/joy-ui/react-sheet/) components for the full-height wrapper.

 {{"demo": "DrawerFilters.js"}}